bgoonz/gists-revamp/by-extension/markdown/Python-Stu.md

     except ZeroDivisionError:
         pass

-- <span id="030b">The `pass` method won’t allow you to bypass every single error so you can chain an exception series like so:</span>
+- <span id="030b">The `pass` method won't allow you to bypass every single error so you can chain an exception series like so:</span>

 <!-- -->